Zeynep-0/DSA210-Project/README.md

 ## Findings
 ### Dominant Color Analysis

 ### Photo Taken Time

-I found out that I like to take my photos at night since the most common 5 hours were the photos were taken were:
+I discovered that I prefer taking photos at night, as the five most common hours for photo-taking were:
 - 21:00 with 1415 occurrences.
 - 18:00 with 1213 occurrences.
 - 20:00 with 1141 occurrences.
 - 17:00 with 1130 occurrences.
 - 16:00 with 1098 occurrences.

-Also in 2020 and 2024 from April to July there is an increase at the late night (0-4) photo's taken.
-The 2020 is posibbly due to covid affecting my sleep schedule and 2024 is more so due to the midterm exams preperation since I like to study late into the night.
+In both 2020 and 2024, there was an increase in photos taken late at night (between 12 AM and 4 AM) from April to July.
+Looking at my photos in 2020, this was likely due to COVID affecting my sleep schedule, while in 2024, it was probably because of midterm exam preparation, as I tend to study late into the night.

 ### Photo Count
-I also found out that the number of photos I took significantly decreased around the start of covid (end of 2020) and continued to be low during the university exam period (2022-2023).
-Slowly got back to how it was especially starting the university (September 2023).
+I also found out that the number of photos I took significantly decreased around the start of COVID (end of 2020) and continued to be low during the university exam period (2022-2023).
+They slowly got back to how they were especially with starting the university (September 2023).
 The outlier month regarding the photo count was March 2020 since I took a trip to Europe that month and took in total 1006 photos in a month.

-## Limitations and Future Plans
+## Limitations
 I couldn't get the 2022 photos' taken times so there is a gap in understanding the photo-taking habits.
-Also, I would've liked to get the location of these photos to create a map with it but I coudn't get this data.
+I would've liked to get the location of these photos to create a map with it but I coudn't get this data.
 Also, the dominant color extraction can be more precise by using an elbow method or silhouette to find the optimal k value but with fewer photos probably.
 Doing more analysis and visualization of the data to find more observations can be done as well.

+## Future Plans
 I plan to work on this project to improve the website and do more analysis of the results.